cwz6h/Mouse-Prank/README.md

 If You Were Given An Error But Were Given Your Executable, Simply Ignore It.

 NOTE: You Will need MinGW Installed And Be In The Directory Of Where The Mouse Prank File Is

+If You Need Help, Join The Discord: https://discord.gg/ghFrHczuvU